-We strive to ensure that all pupils, staff and members of our school community are treated fairly and equally.
-All pupils have equal rights to access all areas of the curriculum regardless of race, gender, religious beliefs, sexual orientation and/or disability.
-Within this subject area, the senior leadership team (SLT) and all staff endeavour to provide the appropriate provision for this to be able to occur.
-This policy follows the guidelines and practices that are stated and outlined in the Alexandra Infants' and Junior School's Equality Scheme.
-Please see this policy for further detail.
+As a school we strive to ensure that all children, staff and members of our school community are treated fairly and equally.
+All children have equal rights to access all areas of the curriculum, regardless of race, gender, religious beliefs, sexual orientation and disability.
+Within this subject area, the Senior Leadership Team (SLT) and all staff endeavour to provide the appropriate provision for this to occur.
+This policy follows the guidelines and practices that are stated and outlined in Alexandra Infants' and Junior Schools Equality Scheme.
+Please see this policy for further detail.'